pytorch/serve/model-archiver/README.md

 For more details refer [default handler documentation](../docs/default_handlers.md) or [custom handler documentation](../docs/custom_service.md)

 ### Torch API Type
-The handler can use Torch Python API or a CPP API to load a model and to do the inference.
+The Torch API type to be used by the handler.
+The Registration API's torch_api_type parameter value will override `torchAPIType` in MANIFEST.json.
-The parameter torch-api-type is used to specify whether handler should use Python API or CPP API.
+The torch_api_type value get passed to handler as context.system_properties["torch_api_type"].
+Handler should use it to invoke appropriate type of API.
-If torch_api_type parameter is provided using Model Registration API, registration API value will be passed to handler context.
-Since handler is written in Python, to invoke the CPP API a python binding to CPP code needs to be provided.
-Torch Serve provides this built in bindings [file](../ts/torch_handler/torch_cpp_python_bindings.cpp) by default.
+Since handler runs in Python process, to invoke the C++ API a python binding to CPP code needs to be provided.
+The built in Base Handler invokes Torch C++ API using this python bindings [file](../ts/torch_handler/torch_cpp_python_bindings.cpp).
-You can create your own custom code and bindings as well.
+You may want to create your own bindings and use it in your custom handler.
 Refer the PyTorch CPP extension [documentation](https://pytorch.org/tutorials/advanced/cpp_extension.html) for the same.
-We are using PyTorch's JIT compilation API to get python module from the bindings.
+We are using PyTorch's JIT compilation API to get python module from the C++ bindings code.
 The JIT compilation API is well documented [here](https://pytorch.org/tutorials/advanced/cpp_extension.html#jit-compiling-extensions).

-**Note** This property get passed to handler as context.system_properties["torch_api_type"].
-It is up-to the handler implementation to read this property and then appropriately invoke Python or CPP API.
-The built in BaseHandler uses this property.
+Please take a note of points below:
+  1. The 'cpp' Torch API Type works for TorchScript models only.
+Eager models are not supported.
+  2. The C++ API support provided in Base Handler is basic.
+Not all models and/or handlers will be able to work with it.
+  3. Note that handler may ignore the torch_api_type property.

 ## Creating a Model Archive